Bharathkasyap/AAR_ReportStyles/README.md

 ## 📄 License

-This work is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
-You may copy, adapt, and share this content for educational or personal use, but not for commercial purposes.
-Attribution is required.
+This project is licensed under the MIT License — you are free to use, modify, and distribute it for personal or commercial purposes.
+Please retain credit to the original author where applicable.

 © 2025 Bharath Devulapalli.
 All rights reserved.